Back to Blog

 FDA Regulations: The Foundation

-21 CFR 182/184 - Generally Recognized as Safe (GRAS) Materials with long safe-use history.
+21 CFR 182/184 establishes Generally Recognized as Safe (GRAS) status for materials with a long history of safe use.

 FDA-Compliant Plastics